11 Craziest Things Found in People’s Bodies

 He got his money back

 Doctors published an article in the International Journal of Emergency Medicine about a four-year-old boy who accidentally swallowed a large coin—a New Taiwan Dollar.
 An x-ray confirmed the boy had swallowed the coin.
 Hoping to avoid surgery, the doctors prescribed laxatives and kept an eye on the progress of the coin; 28 days later, the boy passed the dollar without incident.
+These places you’ll find extra cash are thankfully a lot less unexpected than someone’s tummy.

 Yes, you can be too thorough with toothbrushing

 Though it seems impossible, an article recently published in the Journal of Ayub Medical College, Abbottabad reports the story of a man who swallowed a toothbrush.
 The authors note that this is “a rare foreign body to be ingested accidentally.”
 No kidding.
 The man was 55 years old and “living a normal life,” though he waited for two weeks after swallowing the toothbrush before he showed up at the hospital with stomach pain.
 In this case, surgeons removed the toothbrush.
 There’s no mention of how white the patient’s teeth were.
+Did you know you can clean these things with a toothbrush?

 A bizarre use of the appendix

 In an article published in the International Journal of Surgical Case Reports, three physicians tell of a man who had swallowed razor blades—the reason why is unclear.
 Guards brought the 25-year-old prison inmate to the hospital due to pain in his abdomen, and X-rays revealed the razor blades, which was strange.
 Even stranger was the fact that the blades had migrated to his appendix—an extremely rare occurrence.
+Did you know that the human stomach can dissolve razor blades?
+It’s just one of the science facts you never learned in school.

 Keep track of that toothpick